 With celiac disease genetic testing, you can find out whether you are really Celiac at any time and at any age.
 Our test is ideal for confirming the presence of Celiac disease or even excluding it in cases where following a gluten-free diet does not results in a reduction of symptoms.

-Our celiac disease genetic test is offered at R2595.
-Results are ready in 1-2 weeks from receipt of samples.
+Our celiac disease genetic test is offered at R2595 and results are ready in 1-2 weeks from receipt of samples at the laboratory.
 The DNA test allows you to effectively rule out the disease with an accuracy of 99%.

 Our celiac predisposition test is really simple

 We just require clients to collect samples using a sterile mouth swab found inside the kit we provide.
 There are no special conditions for mouth swab sampling except to avoid drinking, smoking and eating for 30 minutes before collecting your samples.